Mesa, AZ 85213

 The Importance of Revising an Estate Plan After Divorce

-While a divorce automatically terminates some of the ex-spouse’s rights, in many cases it does not.
+While a divorce automatically terminates some of the ex-spouse’s rights, in many cases it does not, contact Hoyer Law Firm for details on the subject.
 Here is a partial list of items that should be reviewed upon a divorce to avoid legal setbacks down the road.

 While in most states, including Arizona, there are statutes in place that will allow a divorce to automatically revoke any provision in the decedent’s will for the ex-spouse, few states have this automatic revocation for a disposition made to the former spouse in a revocable trust.
 It is important to revoke this trust, and create new trust with different beneficiaries as desired.